 History and Current Activities

-The TBA held its organizational meeting and first annual convention on October 22, 1890, in Memphis.
-Today, 231 Tennessee banks, thrift institutions, and trust companies belong to the association.
-In addition, TBA has 178 associate members.
-Associate membership is available to out-of-state banks and thrifts as well as commercial firms that market products or services to the members of the association.
+The TBA held its organizational meeting and first annual convention on October 13, 1890, in Memphis.
+Today, 200 Tennessee banks, thrift institutions, and trust companies belong to the Association.
+In addition, TBA has more than 200 associate members.
+Associate membership is available to out-of-state banks as well as commercial firms that market products or services to the members of the association.

 Each year, the TBA conducts approximately 70 information, education, and training programs.
 Among these are the TBA Annual Meeting, Independent Bankers Division Convention, and the TBA Leadership Convention, held annually.
-The TBA conducts four banking schools - The Southeastern Schools of Banking, Commercial Lending, Consumer Credit, and Advanced Commercial Lending.
+The TBA conducts three banking schools - The Southeastern Schools of Banking, Commercial Lending, and Consumer Lending.
 These schools enroll students from around the Southeast and enjoy the endorsement of several other southeastern bankers associations.

-Additional membership benefits include an annual salary survey, access to employment advertising and resumes of job-seekers, and complimentary copies of the TBA directory, which is published semi-annually.
+Additional membership benefits include an annual salary survey, access to employment advertising and resumes of job-seekers, and complimentary copies of the TBA Bankers Directory, which is published annually.

 As today’s financial industry grows, changes, and faces new challenges, so does the Tennessee Bankers Association.
-The TBA continually strives to evaluate, improve, and increase its programs and services in an effort to meet the needs of its member institutions.
+The TBA continually strives to evaluate, improve, and increase its programs and services to meet the needs of its member institutions.